 Stitches are normally dissolvable so they don’t need to be removed.
 Otoplasty causes very little bruising or swelling but the wound will be checked after a week to make sure it is healing well.

-How soon can I go back to work and resume my normal activities after otoplasty or ear surgery?
+How soon can I go back to work and resume my normal activities?

 You can return to work almost immediately after your otoplasty, even the day after your ear surgery if you wish.
 However, additional care should be taken to avoid activities where the ear may be pulled or bent for the first month, in particular with children who could be teased by their siblings or friends.

 These costs are for otoplasty or ear pinning surgery to correct prominent ears or ‘bat ears’.
 If you have a specific ear condition which you’d like to get corrected we will be able to advise you of the cost after your ear surgery consultation.